pypemaker/Boxed/README.md

 Note: the maximum number of players is directly tied to the number of colours available in the Player class list.
 Also, server and client need to be update manually a function has not been implemented for that yet.
-Nor is there any off-board GUI support for len(players) > 2, mainly labels placement.
+Nor is there any off-board GUI support for len(players) greater than two, mainly labels placement.

 Regarding Connectivity:
 Socket capabilities have been added in retrospect.
-Auto re-join is not supported in case of a dissconect, and timeout is virtually none.
+Auto re-join is not supported in case of a disconnect, and timeout is virtually none.
 Server and client changes need to take place for that to happen.

 Server robustness:
-The server as it stands is not sufficient in handeling temporary issues with connectivity.
+The server as it stands is not sufficient in handling temporary issues with connectivity.
 Doesn't resume sessions.
-Client handel management can be improved.
+Client handle management can be improved.

 Client design:
 The client side leaves dormant threads under specific circumstances,